High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Ferry across the Moie River from Thailand to Burma

-the Moie River
+Ferry across the Moie River

 On the far side was the village of Myawaddy, the eastern outpost of Burma, with a fenced compound of thatched-roofed houses.
 Unfortunately it was out of bounds for tourists.
 Lining the Thai side of the river however was an extensive array of stalls selling Burmese handicrafts:- jade, jewellery, lacquerware, teak carvings.